lawabb/demucs-audacity/README.md

 The code here is what I am using to demucs an audio file selected from my file manager then open the tracks in Audactiy.
+(See the simple alternate ways at the bottom)

 My setup has/requires
 - Ubuntu 24.04 KDE using Dolphin file manager (using right click menu to launch process)